magento/devdocs/guides/v2.2/config-guide/varnish/tshoot-varnish-503.md

 ## Health check timeouts

-If you disable the cache while Varnish is configured as the caching application and while Magento is in developer mode, it might become impossible to log in to the {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %}.
+If you disable the cache while Varnish is configured as the caching application and while Magento is in developer mode, it might become impossible to log in to the [Admin](https://glossary.magento.com/admin).

 This situation could happen because the default health check has a `timeout` value of 2 seconds.
 It could take more than 2 seconds for the health check to collect and merge information on every health check request.
 If this occurs in 6 out of 10 health checks, the Magento server is considered unhealthy.
 Varnish serves stale content when the server is unhealthy.